 The ART Act established the Central Register to support information about donor conceived people, donors of gametes, parents and siblings of children who are donor conceived and those born through surrogacy arrangements, and to give donors and donor offspring greater opportunity to access information about each other.
 The ART Act provides that the Secretary, NSW Ministry of Health is to establish and maintain the Central Register.

-The Ministry of Health strongly recommends that individuals seek counselling before registering or applying for information from the Central Register.
+The Ministry of Health strongly recommends that people seek counselling before registering or applying for information from the Central Register.

 Where both the donor and donor conceived person have given their express consent to do so, information about each other can be exchanged.

-As a result of changes to the ART Act that commenced in May 2016 individuals conceived prior to the commencement of the ART Act in 2010 as a result of ART treatment provided by an ART provider using a donated gamete are entitled to de-identified information, known as "accessible information", about their donor.
+People conceived prior to the commencement of the ART Act in 2010 as a result of ART treatment provided by an ART provider using a donated gamete are entitled to de-identified information, known as accessible information, about their donor.

 Applications for this information can be made to either NSW Health or directly to the ART provider.
 Applications can be made by people over the age of 18 years who were conceived as a result of ART treatment using a donated gamete (ova or sperm) or embryo, or the parent where the person is a child.

 When an ART provider receives an application for accessible information the ART provider must provide the information in writing to the applicant

 within 28 days.
 If the ART provider does not have the information or has reason to believe that another ART provider has the information a statement to that effect must be provided to the applicant.
 The ART provider must also give a copy of the information given to the applicant to the Secretary, NSW Health along with any information the ART provider has about the identity of the donor, including the donor code.